-It’s not lost on us here at Layered Online that we’ve had a run of stories recently about past hair crimes being back, back, BACK!
-Crimping?
-Yep!
+It’s not lost on us here at Layered Online that we’ve recently run a story about one ’80s style being back, back, BACK!
 The perm?
 Most def.
 Well, now it’s perhaps the most maligned haircut of all… the mullet!
 (AUDIBLE GASP)

-From Lethal Weapon era- Mel Gibson to England footballer Chris Waddle, the mullet was THE look of the ‘80s… then soon became the detested, dated reminder of everything we disliked about the decade.
+From Lethal Weapon-era Mel Gibson to England footballer Chris Waddle, the mullet was THE look of the ‘80s… then soon became the detested, dated reminder of everything we disliked about the decade.
 Is there any quicker way to visually scream “EIGHTIES!” than a mullet?
 Maybe a ra-ra skirt, or Pac-Man?
-Like every decade in fashion, the ‘80s time in the spotlight has returned, thanks to a generation now obsessed with ‘80s fashion… so naturally, it was only a matter of time until this iconic hair cut was resurrected too.
+Like every decade in fashion, the ‘80s time in the spotlight has returned thanks to a shift in music culture where stars such as Miley Cyrus and Barbie Ferreira have been seen sporting the ‘do.

-For those of you who like the idea but are terrified by committing to such a cut, John recommends getting a wig: “Match it to your hair colour, cut a line in the back and pull your hair through like a ponytail and let go”.
+If you like the idea but are terrified by committing to such a cut, John recommends getting a wig: “Match it to your hair colour, cut a line in the back and pull your hair through like a ponytail and let go”.
 Et voila!
-A Thoroughly Modern Mullet.
-If you do give it a bash, please tag us into any Insta shots at @LayeredOnline!1
+A Thoroughly Modern Mullet.1